kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(2\) A chronological log of the student's course attendance, subjects, and flight operations covered in the student's training, and the names and grades of any tests taken by the student; and

 \(3\) The date the student graduated, terminated training, or transferred to another school.
-In the case of graduation from a course based on internet media, the school must maintain the identifying graduation certificate code required by §141.95(b)(8).
+In the case of graduation from a course based on internet media, the school must maintain the identifying graduation certificate code required by [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.95   Graduation certificate.|§141.95]](b)(8).

 \(b\) The records required to be maintained in a student's logbook will not suffice for the record required by paragraph (a) of this section.